10 Steps for Incident Management and Business Continuity in 2021

 A business continuity plan is a detailed outline of the steps to ensure business operations continuation during an emergency or natural disaster.
 It should also encompass plans to deal with cybersecurity threats.
 These can include data breaches, loss of access, ransomware attacks, or malicious insider incidents.

 Business continuity plans reduce any adverse effects from the emergency or disaster.
-It aims to reduce financial losses, maintain supplier relationships and other business partnerships, and service customers.
+A BCP aims to reduce financial losses, maintain supplier relationships and other business partnerships, and service customers.

 Continuous updating and maintenance are important elements of a continuity plan.
 The Federal Emergency Management Agency (FEMA) states that one in five companies does not spend time maintaining their continuity plan.
 In contrast, 20% of larger businesses spend over ten days every month on their plans.